MycoBank Taxonomy: Fungi, Dikarya, Basidiomycota, Agaricomycotina, Agaricomycetes, Polyporales, Polyporaceae, Polyporus

 There is plenty of bad or biased "science" out there to make the question of distinguishing fact from falsehoods challenging even in the realm of "peer-reviewed" literature.
 This is complicated further because medical literature is usually highly technical and full of complex biochemistry and physiology, only really understandable to experts.
 Another thing to keep in mind is that studies are often conducted with non-human animal models, the results of which may be enticing but not necessarily applicable to Homo sapiens.
 So, while I feel unequipped to evaluate the published research on the medicinal benefits of Polyporus umbellatus, especially when it comes to complex topics such as cancer and immune systems, the diuretic property of the sclerotium is undeniable and could be beneficial depending on circumstances.
 Zhao et al. (2009) found that a chemical named ergosta-4,6,8(14),22-tetraen-3-one was one of a few powerful diuretic compounds in P. umbellatus.
 A follow up study found that this same chemical was helpful in preventing a certain type of kidney disease in mice (Zhao et al. 2011).
 This same author published a review in Journal of Ethnopharmacology, which seems to be a great starting point for anybody interested in learning more about the uses and bioactivity of this mushroom (Zhao 2013).

 Given that Polyporus umbellatus is cultivated for its sclerotia, which can be purchased cheaply online (a lot cheaper than the time and energy it took me to harvest and clean this one)*, I highly recommend you NOT dig up wild sclerotia for personal consumption or sale.
 Doing so means that mushrooms will no longer fruit seasonally from that spot and populations could become extirpated.
-To be clear, harvesting the aboveground fruiting body (mushroom) is fine because it is an ephemeral structure and its removal does not harm the belowground mycelium.
+Apparently, some regions of China are suffering from growth loss due to overharvest (Xing et al. 2020).
+To be clear, harvesting a subset of the mushrooms is probably OK because they are ephemeral structures and their removal probably does little harm to the belowground mycelium.
 In this particular area, I found multiple prolific patches of P. umbellatus.
 I figured that harvesting one sclerotium would have a negligible impact on the population and there would be plenty of fruiting bodies in following years for spore dispersal and consumption.
 If more people were to dig up the sclerotia from this area, however, the population could be quickly wiped out with substantial damage to the surrounding ecosystem.
 Remember, P. umbellatus is considered rare so sustainable consumption of sclerotia requires cultivation, not wild harvesting.
 Support mushroom farmers!

 ACD0305, 12 June 2020; Washtenaw Co., MI, USA; leg.
 Alden C. Dirks, det.
 Alden C. Dirks, GenBank –– (ITS rDNA), MICH ––.